Nivedith393/Kannada-Handwritten-Character-Recognition-using-CNN-and-DenseNet/README.md

-Title: Developing a CNN-DenseNet-Based Deep Learning Approach for Kannada Handwritten Character Recognition System
+# Developing a CNN-DenseNet-Based Deep Learning Approach for Kannada Handwritten Character Recognition System

 Authors and Affiliations: